aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 3. Follow steps shown next to create a dynamic reference to your parameter in an EC2 instance you describe in a template:

-    1. Change directory to `code/workspace/dynamic-references`.
+    1. change directory to `code/workspace/dynamic-references`.
     2. Open the `ec2_instance.yaml` CloudFormation template in your favorite text editor.
     3. Locate the `AWS::EC2::Instance` resource type block in the template; update the template by appending the `Properties` section with the `ImageId` property and a dynamic reference to the parameter: